 If you’ve been blogging for a while, chances are you already have connections with other people in your industry.

-In which case, you can ask those connections if they can refer someone who can help with content production.
+In this case, you can ask those connections if they can refer someone who can help with content production.

 Don’t have such connections?

 You can start a conversation on the official Master Blogging Community on Facebook.

 It’s been done before, but you can probably get better answers if you post something more detailed.
 For example, you can mention your niche or your preferred writing style.

 Outsourcing Content: General Guidelines

 I haven’t told you about the best practices in hiring freelance blog writers yet.

 So, before you hire, let’s review the essential guidelines first.

 No — paying a company for content creation isn’t the same as hiring a freelancer.